Organ music of Johann Sebastian Bach

 Haberman’s 22-year social services career included 16 years at Community Action Partnership, Coeur d’Alene.
 In May 2022, he retired from Aging and Long Term Care of Eastern Washington, Spokane, where he served as planning and resource director.
 He serves on the Board of Officers for the AGO Spokane chapter as treasurer and in areas of program and nominating.

 Since moving to Idaho, Truong has held the position of organist at Saint Joan of Arc Catholic Church, Post Falls, where he also sings tenor and occasionally directs the chant schola.
-Last year he was happy to participate in the Music Conservatory of Coeur d’Alene’s Messiah concert, as a chorus member.
+He participates in the Music Conservatory of Coeur d’Alene’s annual performance of Handel’s Messiah as a chorus member.

 Street Team Assets